renatoathaydes/Grasmin/README.md

 version = 0.1
 ```

-If you don't use Maven, just do `gradle jar` to create a jar in the `build/libs` folder.
+If you don't use Maven and Gradle, just do `gradlew jar` to create a jar in the `build/libs` folder.

 Currently, only methods can be annotated with `@JasminCode`.
 Annotated methods can have any signature.
 If your method needs to return a particular type, just add a dummy value as the last statement of your method to